MaelaGLG/Project-UrbaSante/src/Déterminants/Déterminant 2 - Gestion des eaux/Indicateur sécheresse/README.md

 GeoJSON file: zones_arretes_en_vigueur.geojson
 Shapefile: all_zones.shp
-These files can be found in the "raw" folder inside the Data files or downloadable: https://www.data.gouv.fr/fr/datasets/donnee-secheresse-propluvia/
+These files can be found in the "raw" folder inside the Data files (except all_zones.shp) or downloadable: https://www.data.gouv.fr/fr/datasets/donnee-secheresse-propluvia/

 Run the notebook cells sequentially to load, process, analyze, and visualize the data.